 The MCO will send a letter to members living in an eligible county who have a behavioral health diagnosis within the SMI/SED criteria.
 The letter will inform them of the CLNM program, their potential eligibility, and that they will be contacted by the provider of their choice to introduce the program and ascertain their interest in participating.
 The letter will contain a brief description and location of each health home in their county, and request they contact HSD to select a provider.
-HSD staff will refer individuals to the appropriate provider, and place the member on a referral list for the chosen provider.
-The list may be uploaded to BHSDStar with new referrals described as registrants, or the CLNM provider may register and opt-in new clients themselves.
+HSD staff will refer individuals to the appropriate provider and advise the provider of the member's interest.
+Health Home providers will follow-up with members to determine interest and eligibility.
 From that point forward, the enrollment process described above should be followed.